 Ranaviruses infect one or more species within the classes Reptilia, Amphibia and Osteichthyes and cause systemic infections.
-Depending upon the age and host species and the specific virus, infected animals display a variety of clinical signs, e.g., internal organ hemorrhage, skin sloughing, external petechial hemorrhages, etc. Among currently identified ranaviruses, sequence similarity within the major capsid protein is approximately 70% or higher.
+Depending upon the virus and the age and species of the host, infected animals display a variety of clinical signs such as, internal organ hemorrhage, skin sloughing and external petechial hemorrhages.
+Among currently identified ranaviruses, sequence identity within the major capsid protein is approximately 70% or higher.

 Non-enveloped virus particles display a diameter of approximately 150 nm in ultrathin section, whereas enveloped virions measure 160–200 nm in diameter.
 The capsid has a skewed symmetry with T=133 or 147.
 The internal lipid bilayer likely contains transmembrane proteins.
 The nucleoprotein core consists of a long coiled filament 10 nm wide.